Kristina is a parent of two, writer, remote worker, and volunteer. In her spare time, she enjoys nature, trying new

 In my life as a parent, I've experienced so many different emotions.
 Happiness, frustration, love, exhaustion, joy, irritability, pride, and so much more.
 There are wonderful, happy days, and there are "feel like hiding in my bedroom" days.
-Being a parent is hard, rewarding work, and it's very often a thankless job.
+Being a parent is hard, rewarding, and very often, thankless.
 Recently, I learned a very important lesson: an incredibly easy way to support other parents and brighten their day.
-All it takes is a minute of time, and it can truly uplift someone else's attitude for an entire day.
+All it takes is a minute of time, and it can truly uplift someone's attitude for an entire day.

 So what is it?
 Simple: notice something nice about someone, and pay them a compliment.
 I know, it seems pretty trivial, but sometimes I think people forget the value of positive words and encouragement.
 How can a few words really make that much of a difference?
-Let me explain how a stranger uplifted my spirits for a day!
+Let me tell you a story about how a stranger uplifted my spirits for a day!

 A Big Meltdown

 On a sunny Spring day, my two sons (who are 15 months apart) and I were walking into the local YMCA.
-They were acting like normal toddlers; trying to run ahead of me, sit on the bench outside the building, dawdle, you get the picture.
-When we got to the doors to the building, my older son (almost 3 years old) pushed the button to open the automatic door.
-My younger son ran inside to the second door and pushed the next button.
+They were acting like toddlers do; trying to run ahead of me, sit on the bench outside the building, dawdle, you get the picture.
+When we got to the building doors, my older son (almost 3 years old) pushed the button to open the automatic door.
+My younger son zipped past him to the second door and pushed the next button.
 Which should be OK, right?
 But for an almost 3-year-old, who definitely didn't have enough sleep the night before, this was grounds for a meltdown.
 A big one.
 He threw himself down on the floor, refused to get up, started yelling and crying, "but I wanted to push both buttons!
 I get to push them!"
-We were right in the doorway, as visitors were trying to come in and out.
-Meanwhile, my younger son (who was unnerved by his brother's tantrum) ran inside to look at the pool through the windows in the lobby.
+We were blocking the doorway, as patrons were trying to come in and out.
+Meanwhile, my younger son (who was unnerved by his brother's tantrum) ran inside to look at the pool through the lobby windows.